mcscrag/Final_Project/README.md

 # Method

 ## Machine Learning Model: Classification
+### Objectives
+- Can an ML model use CO2 emissions data broken down by economic sector to predict and classify the wealth per capita of a country.
+### Method
 - Three different classification models were run on our data.
 We used SkiKitLearn's DecisionTreeClassifier, EasyEnsembleClassifier, and RandomForestClassifier algorithms.
 - The dataset was reduced to just the CO2 emissions columns, net electricity generation, total population, country name and year.
 The CO2 emissions due to Fugitive Emissions (any GHG leaking from a pipeline or train car, etc.) was omitted due to significantly more nulls in this metric.
 - This reduced dataset was merged with a classification dataset also retrieved from the World Bank data repository.
 This classifcationm dataset labels countries according to three possible income levels (High, Upper Middle, Lower Middle, and Low).
 The merge was performed in Pandas using pd.merge and the tables were joined on both the year and country_name columns.
 Once complete, now all of the rows of emissions data was labelled with an income classification.